abrarahmd/Categorising_Sentiments_of_Pandemic_Tweet-NLP/README.md

 This repository contains resources for the project "Categorizing Sentiments of Pandemic Tweet-NLP."

-You can [see/download the research paper](./Research%20Paper.pdf) for more details.
+You can [download the research paper for more information](./Research%20Paper.pdf) for more details.